Jon Kimura Parker

 An active media personality, Parker hosted the television series Whole Notes on Bravo! and CBC Radio’s Up and Coming.
 His YouTube channel showcases the Concerto Chat video series, with illuminating discussions of the piano concerto repertoire.

-In the past two seasons, Parker appeared at Carnegie Hall in Prokofiev’s Piano Concerto No. 3 and was guest soloist at the Kennedy Center in Gershwin’s Rhapsody in Blue conducted by Gianandrea Noseda and streamed on medici.tv.
+In recent seasons, Parker appeared at Carnegie Hall in Prokofiev’s Piano Concerto No. 3 and was guest soloist at the Kennedy Center in Gershwin’s Rhapsody in Blue conducted by Gianandrea Noseda and streamed on medici.tv.
 He also performed Brahms’ Piano Concerto No. 2 with Jeffrey Kahane and the Los Angeles Chamber Orchestra, Grieg’s Concerto with Bramwell Tovey and the New York Philharmonic, Gershwin’s Concerto in F with James Gaffigan and the Philadelphia Orchestra, and Bernstein’s Age of Anxiety with Marin Alsop and the Baltimore Symphony.